Summary

 The Posterior Predictive Distribution

-Now for the main event.
-Suppose you have training inputs X = [x1, …, xn] with noisy observations y = [y1, …, yn], where each yi = f(xi) + εi and εi ∼ N(0, σn2).
-You want to predict f(x*) at a new test input x*.
+Consider training inputs X = [x1, …, xn] with noisy observations y = [y1, …, yn], where each yi = f(xi) + εi and εi ∼ N(0, σn2).
+The objective is to predict f(x*) at a new test input x*.

 Posterior mean: μ* = K(x*, X) · [K(X, X) + σ_n² I]⁻¹ · y